flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 unified Matari language.
 That being said, there's still some patterns apparent in the various tribal names.
 The Brutors tend to have a Maori feel to them, while the Sebestior (somewhat randomly) seem to be derived from Nordic names.
-The Vherekior seem to derive from Urdu names.
+The Vherokior seem to derive from Urdu names.

 **Gallente:** As might be expected, the Gallente language and names seem to derive mostly from French roots, with perhaps a Gallic influence to them.
 The